BA Media, Journalism and Publishing

-If you haven't attended one of our Media, Journalism and Publishing programme open days yet, here student Anna Gray shares what she loves about the course so far.
-For more information on our course Open Days and Applicant Days, go to www.brookes.ac.uk/open-days/
+If you haven't attended one of our open days yet, here student Anna Gray shares what she loves about the course so far.
+For more information on Open Days and Applicant Days, go to www.brookes.ac.uk/open-days/

-Students grow their skills in design, multi-platform journalism and publishing and form an understanding of the different ways of presenting information and published content.
-There is an emphasis on writing, authorship and commercially relevant journalism throughout the programme, and you will come out of the programme with a portfolio of content, across media formats, relevant to roles across the media and in other organizations where there is a need to communicate to external audiences.
+Students on the programme grow their skills in design, multi-platform journalism and publishing and form an understanding of the different ways of presenting information and published content.
+There is an emphasis on writing, authorship and commercially relevant journalism throughout, and you will come out of the programme with a portfolio of content, across media formats, relevant to roles across the media and in other organizations where there is a need to communicate to external audiences.

-- Ranked at Number 1 for Journalism, Publishing and PR in the 2020 Guardian University Guide
+- #1 for Journalism, Publishing and PR in the 2020 Guardian University Guide

 - Journalism pathway is accredited by the National Council for the Training of Journalists

-- All of our academics have worked in the media and continue their connections through research and consultancy
+- All of our academics have worked in industry and continue their connections through research and consultancy

-- The city has more published writers per square mile than anywhere else in the world, and has been home to a host of famous authors from Tolkien and C. S. Lewis to Philip Pullman and Mark Haddon
+- The city has more published writers per square mile than anywhere else in the world, and has been home to famous authors from Tolkien and C. S. Lewis to Philip Pullman and Mark Haddon

 - Our industry network extends to some of the UK’s leading media organizations including Bloomsbury, Penguin Random House, Hearst, Conde Nast, Future, Immediate, BBC, Google and more

-- Field trips to international book fairs, from Frankfurt to Beijing; visits to media and journalism summits; volunteering at events such as the London Book Fair and the Oxford Literary Festival
+- Field trips to international book fairs; visits to media and journalism summits; volunteering at events such as the London Book Fair and the Oxford Literary Festival

 - Live reportage opportunities for aspiring journalists on our programme, enabling students to enhance their writing portfolios

-There is a wide choice of modules from the second year of the degree.
-There are two pathways through the programme: journalism and book publishing.
-Students are free to follow either pathway or to keep their degree as broad as possible.
-Media and media theory are woven throughout the degree and do not have their own pathway as such, given their integration across the degree.
+After a compulsory set of modules in the first year, there is a wide choice of modules from the second year.
+Media and media theory are woven throughout the degree.
 All the modules on the programme complement each other and students are able to shape a degree that reflects both their academic and intellectual interests but also their career aspirations.